Fritz Von Erich: In popular culture

 Von Erich was part of the video game Legends of Wrestling series, first appearing in Legends of Wrestling (2001) as an unlockable character, in Legends of Wrestling II (2002) and Showdown: Legends of Wrestling (2004).
 Also appeared in the video game; Giant Gram 2000: All Japan Pro Wrestling 3 (2000) on SEGA.
 In 2019, Von Erich was covered as part of the Dark Side of the Ring episode on the Von Erichs.

+Von Erich is portrayed in an antagonistic capacity by Holt McCallany in the critically acclaimed 2023 film The Iron Claw.